harshraj3223/Automated-Detection-and-Localization-of-Myocardial-Infarction-Research-Project/README.md

 ***" THE OVERALL FINAL ACCURACY OBTAINED = 95.33% "***

-Refer to the [Final Research Report](https://github.com/harshraj3223/Automated-Detection-and-Localization-of-Myocardial-Infarction-Research-Project/tree/main/Final%20Research%20Report), where I have written in detail about everything I did in/for this project during the period of my research.
+Refer to the [Final Research Report](https://github.com/harshraj3223/Automated-Detection-and-Localization-of-Myocardial-Infarction-Research-Project/tree/main/Final%20Research%20Report), where I have written in detail about everything I did in/for this project during my research period.
 The accuracy analysis on each class has been explained there, too!!